Rational people watching what’s happening in the Divided States of America are rightly worried. Really worried.

 Trump got his stooge in Matt Whitaker, the wannabe politician who auditioned for the job on CNN by laying out a scenario in which an acting AG could shut down the Mueller investigation by starving it of funds.
 No matter that he hasn’t been confirmed by the Senate, has a questionable past working for a Florida company that cost consumers $26 million before being shut down as a scam and is otherwise unqualified for the job.

-To get to his stooge, Trump had to pass over Deputy Attorney General Rod Rosenstein, the Senate-confirmed Republican he picked for the job, and Senate-confirmed DOJ Inspector General Michael Horowitz, both of whom were next in line under the normal succession.
+To get to his stooge, Trump had to pass over Deputy Attorney General Rod Rosenstein, the Senate-confirmed Republican he picked for the job, who was next in line under the normal succession.

 One wonders what it will take for the Republican Congress to wake up to the danger Trump represents.
 What level of debasement will he sink to before the rational people of the “self-proclaimed greatest country on earth” rise up.